Our Renewables MMI regained some of the ground it lost last year and climbed back up to 52 this month.

 The good news is that with more adoption, green technologies are getting into the hands of more homeowners, in the case of solar, and more utilities in the case of wind.
 Some lesser-subsidized technologies such as biomass are also taking a bite out of the electrical power generation market where natural gas is now the dominant player.

 Power from natural gas-fired plants accounted for 25% of capacity added to grids last year.
 Nearly one-third of all electricity in the U.S. is now generated by gas, putting it nearly on par with a declining provider, coal.

 The future is certainly bright for the metal inputs of wind turbines and solar panels.
 We just wouldn’t advise anyone to invest in these metals right now expecting a turnaround and an escalating market such as nickel’s 2014 climb.
 Slow, steady and subsidized will win this race.

 Actual Renewables Prices

-For this month’s key exact prices and trends, log in or sign up to be a MetalMiner member below!
+For exact pricing, log in or join as a MetalMiner member below!